Alex-Bartlett/frameworks_and_languages_module/technical_report.md

 ### Recommendation

-Without the use of frameworks, as is the case for the existing implementation, techniques to improve the readability of the code (e.g. inline javascript) are unavailable, thus making harder easier to maintain.
+Without the use of frameworks, as is the case for the existing implementation, techniques to improve the readability of the code (e.g. inline javascript) are unavailable, thus making it harder to maintain.
 Alongside this, the current implementation takes manual approaches to techniques that are centric to many frameworks, such as routing.
 Whilst innovation is important, it's not always necessary to 'reinvent the wheel', and development time could be spent elsewhere rather than designing solutions to already solved problems.
 Frameworks supply features that solve common problems, and often introduce/encourage structure, improving scalability and readability (leading to improved maintainability).